-Hey Internet, it might seem strange for me to do a whole blog post on croutons, but truth be told it seems like all of the store-bought versions have oil, milk, and cheese.
+Hey Internet, it might seem strange for me to do a whole blog post on croutons, but truth be told it seems like all of the store-bought versions have butter and cheese.

 Today I’m also publishing a fantastic vegan Italian salad that mimics Olive Garden’s and I was in need of croutons.
 But none of the croutons at my local grocery store fit my lifestyle, and I couldn’t find many recipes online that would either.

-As you will see, I basically just cut up bread, affix spices with water (weird, right?
-It works!), and bake them until they are crispy.
+As you will see with the water method, I basically just cut up bread, affix spices with water, and bake them until they are crispy.
 You can make them slightly soft if you prefer!

 You can customize these croutons with any spices you like.
 Make them cheesy with nutritional yeast if you like, or you can even make sweet croutons with a little sugar and cinnamon!